deyparthiv/EncodeLondon2024/README.md

 # WebApp name BackTheBlock

-# establish time constraints for fair voting, aka can only get so many voting tokens in a certain time period

 # https://developers.stellar.org/docs/build/guides/freighter/integrate-freighter-react

 BackTheBlock is a charitable web application built on Next.js and integrated with the Soroban SDK from Stellar for managing smart contracts.
 The platform’s mission is to provide financial support to small local businesses through community-driven contributions.